gcavalcante8808/htpwd/readme.md

  * SECRET_KEY: Secred key that will be used within session and csrf_token.
 eg: echo "SOMESTRINGHERE" | md5sum

- * USER_REGEXP: Some verification regexp, that will be used to verify the user name field.
+ * REGEXP: Some verification regexp, that will be used to verify the user name field.
 Must be provided.
 If unsure, define it as [A-z0-9_.]+ for all possible matches.